Email is the primary form of business communication.

 5. Create content that educates

-Your CTA will depend on what your pre-determined goals are (remember step 3).
+Your CTA will depend on your pre-determined goals.

 6. Automate everything

 If you don’t automate the work of nurturing your leads and touching base with your subscribers, it’s easy to get overwhelmed.
-Make it easier and save valuable time by making the most of your ESP’s automation tools.
+Make it easier and save valuable time by making the most of your email automation platform.